List of Led Zeppelin songs written or inspired by others: "I Can't Quit You Baby"

 This song was published by Willie Dixon only three years earlier, and correctly attributed when Led Zeppelin covered it on their debut album.

 "How Many More Times"

-This song's attribution to Howlin' Wolf has never been changed.
+This song's lack of attribution to Howlin' Wolf's song How Many More Years has never been changed.
 No lawsuits have been filed.
 The song also contains components of Albert King's "The Hunter".

 Led Zeppelin II

 "Whole Lotta Love"

-The band was sued over this song, settling out of court in Willie Dixon's favor.
+The band was sued over similarities of this song to "You Need Love", written by Willie Dixon, The suit was settled out of court in Dixon's favour.
 Plant later said "Page's riff was Page's riff.
 It was there before anything else.
 I just thought, 'well, what am I going to sing?'
 That was it, a nick.
 Now happily paid for.
 At the time, there was a lot of conversation about what to do.
 It was decided that it was so far away in time and influence that... well, you only get caught when you're successful.
 That's the game."
+The Small Faces also recorded a version of the song in 1966 titled "You Need Lovin", two years before Led Zeppelin had formed as a band, and as Robert Plant was a dedicated fan of the group and their vocalist Steve Marriott, their sound undoubtedly influenced Plant's vocal style on the Led Zeppelin version.